We may get commissions for purchases made through links in this post. Thanks for the support! 👍

-There are so many gun safes on the market today, ranging from low end safes, to high end safes in excess to many cars on the market today.
-However, finding the right safe for you in this ever-changing market can be difficult, and even more difficult is knowing what the right budget is going to be.
+There are so many gun safes on the market today, ranging from low-end safes to high-end safes above many cars on the market today.
+However, finding the right safe for you in this ever-changing market can be difficult, and knowing the proper budget will be even more difficult.

-So how much is a good gun safe?
-A good gun safe with a high security level is going to cost you somewhere in the range of $3000 to $4000 or more.
-However if you aren’t looking to spend quite that much, safes that will do the job well, and are reliable can be purchased in the $1000 to $2000 range.
+A good gun safe with a high-security level will cost you somewhere between $3000 to $4000 or more.
+However, if you are looking to spend less, safes that will do the job well and are reliable can be purchased in the $1000 to $2000 range.

-With all of that said, it really comes down to your wants and needs for a gun safe.
-If you are just looking for basic storage, you can have great gun safes down at the $600 price point even, however it will be missing a lot.
+That said, it really comes down to your wants and needs for a safe gun.
+If you are looking for basic storage, you can even have great gun safes down at the $600 price point; however, it will be missing a lot.

-You just really need to be aware of exactly what you are buying, and don’t assume it will do more than another more expensive safe.
+You need to know precisely what you are buying and not assume it will do more than another, more expensive safe.